-The Company adopted the 2008 Stock Incentive Plan (as amended, the "2008 Plan") in 2008 and the 2016 Equity Incentive Plan (as amended, the "2016 Plan") in 2016, primarily for the purpose of granting stock-based awards to employees, directors and consultants.
+The Company adopted the 2008 Stock Incentive Plan (as amended, the "2008 Plan") in 2008 and the 2016 Equity Incentive Plan (as amended, the "2016 Plan") in 2016, primarily for the purpose of granting stock-based awards to employees, directors and consultants, including stock options, restricted stock units ("RSUs") and other stock-based awards.
 With the establishment of the 2016 Plan in December 2016, all shares available for grant under the 2008 Plan were transferred to the 2016 Plan.
-The Company no longer grants any stock-based awards under the 2008 Plan will be automatically transferred to the 2016 Plan.
+The Company no longer grants any stock-based awards under the 2008 Plan and any shares underlying stock options canceled under the 2008 Plan will be automatically transferred to the 2016 Plan.